putitsimply/christian-bible-explained/isaiah.md

 Isaiah is about two connected themes: **justice now** (stop harming others) and **hope ahead** (restoration after failure), with a strong focus on what a truly good society should look like.

+It also uses some of the Bible[^gl_bible]’s most famous images, like swords being turned into farming tools, and a world where nations learn peace.
+Because of that, Isaiah is often quoted in discussions about justice, leadership, and hope.

 [^gl_prophet]: A person who speaks messages they believe come from God. ([Glossary](glossary.md#prophet))

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))